 Note that the loopback is up and is assigned an IP address of 127.0.0.1.

-To add an IP address to a loopback interface, configure the lo interface with NCLU:
+To add an IP address to a loopback interface, add it directly under the

 Multiple loopback addresses can be configured by adding additional